-- alarm clock

-- bath towels, bed sheets, pillow cases

-- dictionary (bilingual)

-- small sewing kit
+Small sewing kit

-- music CDs or iPod
+music CDs or iPod

-- sporting equipment
+sporting equipment

-- toiletries
+toiletries

-- umbrella
+umbrella

-- camera
+camera

-- micro recorder for lectures
+micro recorder for lectures

-- spare spectacles or contact lenses
+spare spectacles or contact lenses

-- your optical prescription
+your optical prescription

-- photos of friends and family
+photos of friends and family

-- swimming costume

-- small gifts from home

 Bringing your Computer

 The standard voltage for electrical items in Australia is 240V.
 Electric plugs have three flat pins one of which is an earth pin.
 You may need to buy an adaptor or have the plugs changed when you arrive.